-- Fair value of the services received during the year debited to the Chief Constable's net cost of policing in the CIES. - Finance cost an interest charge on the outstanding Balance Sheet liability, debited to the Financing and Investment Income and Expenditure line in the CIES. - Contingent rent increases in the amount to be paid for the property arising during the contract, debited to the Financing and Investment Income and Expenditure line in the CIES. - Payment towards liability applied to write down the Balance Sheet liability towards the PFI operator (the profile of write-downs is calculated using the same principles as for a finance lease). - Lifecycle replacement costs these are included as part of the unitary payment such that the supplier absorbs any peaks and troughs throughout the life of the contract.
+- Fair value of the services received during the year debited to the Chief Constable's net cost of policing in the CIES. - Finance cost an interest charge on the outstanding Balance Sheet liability, debited to the Financing and Investment Income and Expenditure line in the CIES. - Variable lease payments Any payments that are based on performance, volume or usage are charged to the cost of services in the CIES. - Payment towards liability applied to write down the Balance Sheet liability towards the PFI operator (the profile of write-downs is calculated using the same principles as for a finance lease).

+• Lifecycle replacement costs - these are included as part of the unitary payment such that the supplier absorbs any peaks and troughs throughout the life of the contract.